Programme Overview

 Each topic will be addressed on a different weekday.
 Teaching is based on lectures, assigned readings, group work, presentations, and discussions.
 Students will be assessed based on a written assignment and the related presentation.

-Please note that it is the student’s own responsibility to validate this course for credit at their home university prior to the summer school, as specified in our Terms & Conditions.
+Please note that it is the student’s responsibility to validate this course for credit at their home university before the summer school, as specified in our Terms & Conditions.

 *Charles University in Prague, Heidelberg University, Paris-Panthéon-Assas University, Sorbonne University in Paris, the University of Copenhagen, the University of Geneva, the University of Milan, and the University of Warsaw